Be Careful Out There

 For many of us, a major part of the attraction of Hashing is that it involves running and being in places off the beaten track and away from health and safety assessments.
 However, by coming Hashing, you are accepting the risks involved and taking responsibility for yourself and your actions.
 There’s no Marshals to check you in, no Ambulance waiting on standby.

-For example, Just because the Trail crosses a river in the dark does not mean it’s safe for you to cross.
+The Hare’s lay a trail based on what they think is safe for them to lay, there’s nothing implied that it means it’s safe for you to follow.
+For example, just because the Trail crosses a river in the dark does not mean it’s safe for you to cross.
 Only you can make the decision about what’s safe for you to do or not do.
 You must be the guardian of your own safety.
+If you bring your kids along, you must be the guardian of their safety as well.

 If you’re concerned about getting lost or what happens if you get injured, you may want to consider teaming up with some running buddies and always sticking together.
 In these situations, it’s often better to run in a minimum of three, one injured, one to stay with the injured and one to get help.

 Some Hashers carry a mobile phone, though be aware that sometimes we do go through bogs, streams and rivers and thus a waterproof case may be required to protect your shiny new smartphone.
 Also remember that mobile phone reception can be poor or non-existent in the rural and moorland areas where we often Hash.
-You may want to put in the number of the Pub we’re visiting so you can call if you get into trouble.
+You may want to put in the number of the Pub we’re visiting before you set out and find there’s no Internet reception so you can call easily if you get into trouble.

 Emergency Text When No Phone Signal

 Also, remember that even when you can’t get a call through, a text may often work instead.
-You can also register your phone with the emergency services BEFORE you need them.
+You should register your phone with the emergency services BEFORE you need them.
 See full instructions at https://www.emergencysms.org.uk/